How Long Does It Take to Make an App?

 Focus on core moments and start with MVP

 There are two ways to create the app.
-You can try to build all of the features you want with minimal work or release minimum features to maximize quality.
+You can try to build all of the features you want with minimal work, or release minimal features to maximize quality.
 We recommend you choose the latter.

-Especially when your goal is to launch fast, the way out here is simple, build an MVP.
-Minimizing features and focusing on a core value always help ship a product quickly.
+Especially when your goal is to launch fast, the way out here is simple: build an MVP.
+Minimizing features and focusing on a core value always helps deliver a product quickly.
 So, don't be afraid to leave some features or customization for the next app versions.

 These are the things you can do to speed up the app development process from your side.
 But you're not the only one who affects the speed.
 Here's what your development company can offer you back, and this is what we practice at Uptech on a daily basis.